 You can optionally create risk tags to classify and group devices.
 The criteria used are the same as those used for risk tiers.
 While a device can only be in one risk tier at a time, a device may be in one or more risk tags.

 You can use risk tags alone or in combination with risk tiers as criteria in the application access control rules.
 Tags are also a convenient way for administrators to track device characteristics in the device inventory.

-You can enter the required versions of operating systems, browsers, and EAA clients.
+You can enter the required versions of operating systems, browsers, EAA Clients, and ZT Clients.
 These specifications are in turn used as criteria in risk tier and tag classification.

 See Define versions

 With this capability, you can configure anti-malware profiles that check for the presence of installed anti-malware software on a device.
 In the configuration settings, you have to specify the desktop OS platform and the anti-malware vendor.
 This enables Device Posture to check collected signals against the profile parameters and evaluate the security posture of your devices.